keijop/surfikool/README.md

 # surfikool
-Learining to code
-This is Surfikool website project
+This is Surfikool website project for a friend